mziodev/Pets/Pets/Notes.md

 - 94, 139, 178, 190

+## Premium
+✅ Improve store text, look and feel.
+- Add text on places it supposed to be a premium feature.

+## Pets
+- Add manual sorting to PetList.

 ## Notifications
-- Fix notification message: it's showing the same treatment name on all messages. ✅
+✅ Fix notification message: it's showing the same treatment name on all messages.
-- Fix time form field: it should be shown when is been setted up. ✅
+✅ Fix time form field: it should be shown when is been setted up.
+✅ Add notifications to vaccines and deworming treatments.
-- Limit notifications just to the Premium users.
+✅ Limit notifications just to the Premium users on deworming, vaccines and weights.

 ## Deworming Treatment
-- Check active days algorithm, maybe is counting a day behind. ✅
+✅ Check active days algorithm, maybe is counting a day behind.

 ## Weight
-- Fix average weight time intervals, it's showing the same date on both of them. ✅
+✅ Fix average weight time intervals, it's showing the same date on both of them.
-- Fix PetCard weight: it should be showing the last weight. ✅
+✅ Fix PetCard weight: it should be showing the last weight.
-- Fix wrong weight alert Yes action: it should delete the amount and let to input a new one. ✅
+✅ Fix wrong weight alert Yes action: it should delete the amount and let to input a new one.
 - Add All dates time period ??